necolas/react-native-web/packages/docs/src/pages/docs/hooks/use-color-scheme.md

 {% import "fragments/macros.html" as macro with context %}

 :::lead
-The `useColorScheme` React hook provides and subscribes to color scheme updates from the `Appearance` module.
+Respond to color scheme updates from the `Appearance` module.
 :::

 The return value indicates the current user preferred color scheme.
 The value may be updated later, either through direct user action (e.g., theme selection in device settings) or on a schedule (e.g., light and dark themes that follow the day/night cycle).